rutvik2007/wordMapGo/README.md

 Rutvik Saptarshi	rsaptar2@binghamton.edu

 Data collected by running the program with the different configurations on all the pg\*.txt files.
-USed a bash script to facilitate all that.
+Used a bash script to facilitate all that.
 Inlcuded in the tar.gz file runall.sh.
 Redirect stderr to your desired output file and you will get a dump of the timing results (in different format than the table below.
 I reformatted that for this writeup)